We aim to promote all things TVR. As soon as you mention

-The award-winning website web site, judged Best Large Club website by Classic & Sports Car in 2007 and twice runner up since, provides information of interest to TVR enthusiasts and is split into two areas – members and non-members.
+The award-winning website web site, judged Best Large Club website by Classic & Sports Car in 2007 and 2012 (and twice runner up in the intervening years), provides information of interest to TVR enthusiasts and is split into two areas – members and non-members.
 At the moment, you are in the non-members area which gives basic information about the Club, about TVR, classified advertisements and provides you with membership details.
 Once you have joined, you will gain access to the members-only area.
 This is a secure area, access to which is regulated by the Club membership database.
 Provided your membership is recorded as being in date on the Club database, you can access the members' area.
 As a certain meerkat might say, simples!

 For members who are interested in taking part in motor sport,